peace195/score-ensembles-based-SVM/README.md

 # latefusion

 ## Descriptions
 Plant Identification using combinations of multi-organ images.
+Fusion schemes are max scores, sum scores, product scores, classification based SVM and my Robust Hybrid Model.
+I  draw a cumulative match characteristic (CMC) curve in order to compare them.
+Besides that, this project also includes a pretrained AlexNet model.

 	./alexnet: AlexNet model to predict vector score for each single organ.